ChryssaNab/Handwriting-Recognition/character_recognition/README.md

 We assume that the DSS database has been previously downloaded onto the device and is stored within a directory labeled *DSS/*.
 Within this directory, two sub-folders are present.
 The first, titled *image-data/*, houses the complete test image scripts, while the second, named *monkbrill/*, accommodates the training images.
 In particular, *monkbrill* comprises 27 sub-folders, each designated for a distinct Hebrew character.
 To proceed, copy the data directory into the project directory in the following manner:
 -->

 We assume that the DSS database has been previously downloaded onto the device and is stored within a directory labeled *DSS/*.
 Inside this directory, two sub-folders are present.
 The first one, titled *image-data/*, contains the complete set of test image scripts.
-Before executing the entire pipeline for character segmentation and recognition, it is crucial to verify that the dataset adheres to the correct naming convention.
-This entails ensuring that all binarized file versions include the word 'binarized' in their filenames.
-In total, there are 20 binarized Hebrew imaging texts for testing.
+Before executing the entire pipeline for character segmentation and recognition, it is crucial to verify that the dataset adheres to the correct naming convention and style.
+This involves confirming that all Hebrew imaging texts are in binary format and incorporating the term 'binarized' within their filenames.
+Altogether, there are 20 binarized Hebrew imaging texts designated for testing.

 Furthermore, the second sub-folder, named *monkbrill/*, accommodates the training images.
 In particular, *monkbrill* comprises 27 sub-folders, each designated for a distinct Hebrew character for training.
 The structure of the parent data folder is outlined as follows: